Why visit both…

 Both Slovakia and Slovenia are highland countries.
 Traditionally, mountain ranges build natural borders between states and regions.
 Therefore, you need castles to keep an eye on your border and to intervene in case the enemy attacks.

-In Slovenia, the perfect example of such castle is Bled.
+In Slovenia, the perfect example of such a castle is in Bled.
 Located on a cliff high above Lake Bled, it provides a stunning view over the peaks of the Julian Alps and the lake itself.
 A walk around the most visited Slovenian Lake Bled is a must.
 The scenery is magnificent.
 If you feel up to it, hire a traditional wooden boat to get to the lake’s island.
 After the trip, try the Bled Cream Cake (Bledska kremšnita) in one of the lakeside restaurants.
 Yummy!

 The biggest of many spectacular castles in Slovakia is Spišský Hrad, a UNESCO World Heritage site.
 It is located on a hill above the town of Spišské Podhradie in the region of Spiš in eastern Slovakia.
 Admire magnificent views from the castle’s yard.
 If the weather plays along, you can even see Tatra’s peaks.

 Now, this is a topic that could take up more than one blog post.
 Both Slovenians and Slovaks are proud of their beers, and they both make some tasty brews.
 Here are our favourites from both countries.
-Make sure, that you try them while visiting.
+Make sure that you try them while visiting.

 In Slovenia, we loved Laško.
 Be sure to ask for “veliko točeno pivo” meaning large draft beer at the tap.